ortegaalfredo/neuroengine/README.md

 ## Connecting to an existing LLM:

-This is an example python client, you will need the LLM service name (I.E. 'MYGPT' or 'Guanaco-65b') and an optional key:
+This is an example python client, you will need the LLM service name (I.E. 'MYGPT' or 'Neuroengine-Large') and an optional key:

 ```
 from neuroengine import Neuroengine

 # Define the server address and port
-service_name = 'MYGPT'
+service_name = 'Neuroengine-Large'
 api=Neuroengine(service_name=service_name)

 prompt="Hello!"